Pioneer Single Member Constituency

-The Pioneer Single Member Constituency is a single-member constituency (SMC) in western Singapore.
-It is managed by West Coast–Jurong West Town Council.
-The current Member of Parliament (MP) for the constituency is Patrick Tay from the governing People's Action Party (PAP).
+The Pioneer Single Member Constituency (Note: Kawasan Undi Perseorangan Pioneer; 先驱单选区; பயனியர் தனித்தொகுதி) is a single-member constituency (SMC) situated in western Singapore.
+It is managed by West Coast–Jurong West Town Council (WCTC).
+The current Member of Parliament (MP) for the constituency is Patrick Tay from the People's Action Party (PAP).

 History

-Creation and NSP contests (2011/2015)
+Creation and NSP contests

 Prior to the 2011 general election, Pioneer SMC was carved out of West Coast Group Representation Constituency (GRC), which it had previously belonged to as a division; it also included part of Hong Kah GRC.
 Cedric Foo, the incumbent PAP MP for the division, defeated Steve Chia from the National Solidarity Party (NSP) with 60.73% of the vote.

 During the 2015 general election, Foo stood for reelection, defeating Elvin Ong from the NSP with an improved 76.35% of the vote.

-PSP contests (2020/2025)
+PSP contests

 Prior to the 2020 general election, Foo retired from politics; Patrick Tay, the incumbent MP for the Boon Lay division of West Coast GRC, was redeployed to retain Pioneer SMC for the PAP.
 He defeated Lim Cher Hong from the Progress Singapore Party (PSP) and independent candidate Cheang Peng Wah with 62% of the vote.

 During the 2025 general election, Tay stood for reelection.
 He defeated Stephanie Tan, a PSP newcomer, with 65.45% of the vote.